Childbirth in India

-Childbirth practices in India are shaped by the prevalence of Hinduism and joint-family living, India's young average population, the lower national average age at marriage, and disparities in social status and literacy between men and women.
+Childbirth practices in India are shaped by the prevalence of religious customs and joint-family living, India's young average population, the lower national average age at marriage, and disparities in social status and literacy between men and women.
 Inadequate maternal health care services in India are a result of poor organization, the huge rural-urban divide, and large interstate disparities coupled with stringent social-economic and cultural constraints.

 Social structure and organization

 The joint-family system is one of the basic features of Hindu social organization.
-Therefore, since Hinduism is the primary practiced religion in India, the joint-family system constitutes the majority of family structures in India.
+Since Hinduism is the primary practiced religion in India, the joint-family system constitutes the majority of family structures in India.
 The joint-family system is described as follows: